 Pain treatment for sickle cell disease pain varies depending on how bad the pain is and how long the pain lasts.
-Medicines that treat sickle cell disease pain include over-the-counter pain relievers such as ibuprofen and prescription opioids such as codeine.
+Medicines that treat the pain include over-the-counter pain relievers (such as ibuprofen) and prescription opioids (such as codeine).
 Opiate pain medicines are used under careful medical supervision.

-Some sickle cell disease complications are treated by surgery.
-These surgeries involve:
+Some sickle cell complications are treated with surgery.
+Surgery options include:

 eMedicineHealth Medical Reference from Healthwise